Here are a few tips for keeping your information safe:

 - Don’t use telephone numbers or websites given to you by unsolicited phone callers.
 Look up official numbers and websites on communications you’ve received from ConnectiCare or other companies you do business with.

-- If you are suspicious of a caller or visitor, hang up.
-Report the call to the state Department of Insurance or the Attorney General’s office.
+- If you are suspicious of a caller or visitor, hang up or ask them to leave.
+Then, report them to the state Department of Insurance or the Attorney General’s office.

 *At times ConnectiCare representatives call to remind members whose premiums are overdue.
 Those representatives do not take payment information.
 They may offer to transfer you to the automated payment system, or you can call it directly.
 When in doubt, hang up.
 Our website has information on how to pay.